 A graduate of Brooklyn College (BA, English & Secondary Education, 2005), MaNishtana is the author of three books on Jewish and African-American identity and has been a contributor to the The Kveller Haggadah: A Seder for Curious Kids (and Their Grownups), the Tablet Magazine-published James Beard Award Nominee The 100 Most Jewish Foods: A Highly Debatable List, and Koshersoul: The Faith and Food Journey of an African American Jew, by James Beard Award Winner Michael Twitty.

-A lifelong New Yorker, MaNishtana is an alumnus of James Madison High School in Brooklyn (Class of 1999)–alongside such notable figures as Dmitry Salita, Bernie Sanders, and Ruth Bader Ginsburg–and the proud father of an adorably snarky daughter, the fifteenth-generation descendant on her mother’s side of Rabbi Yom Tov Lipman-Heller–the Tosafot Yom Tov, 17th-century chief rabbi of Prague and Krakow.
+MaNishtana married Gulienne Rollins-Rishon, a biracial Ashkenazi and Black American speaker and facilitator–and 14th-generation descendant of the 17th-century chief rabbi of Prague and Krakow, Tosafot Yom Tov–in May 2012.
+Their divorce was finalized in 2023.
+A lifelong New Yorker, MaNishtana is an alumnus of James Madison High School in Brooklyn (Class of 1999)–alongside such notable figures as Dmitry Salita, Bernie Sanders, and Ruth Bader Ginsburg–and the proud father of an adorably snarky daughter.

 Punk Jews (2012), Himself